biolithic/basic_cart_plus/readme.md

 BASIC CART PLUS
 ------------------------

 This Backdrop CMS module is working in MVP mode but not secure yet.
-Please do not use for handling credit cards.
+Please do not use for handling live credit cards yet.
-I am making an attempt to finish this in 2015.
-Thank you!
+This will be developed on Monday evenings (USA CST) 2016 or more often when an entity funds development of it.

 CONTENTS OF THIS FILE
 ---------------------